FireflyOS/TDD/README.md

 `tdd/` - All TDD's related to firefly will be located in this folder

 `TDD_Template.md` - A template you will copy, paste and alter.
 All TDD's will be based on this template.

-`TDD_Example.md` - A ChatGPT generated example using the template above.
-It's not related to firefly but it's just an example :)